bioimage-io/use-cases/case1/README.md

 - load the [initial model](https://bioimage.io/#/?id=10.5281%2Fzenodo.5749843) and the training data from your google drive in the notebook and fine-tune the model for 15 iterations
 - the fine-tuned model can be exported from the notebook, it's also available on bioimage.io: https://bioimage.io/#/?id=10.5281%2Fzenodo.6348728

 The fine-tuning significantly increses the model's performance for the leaf data, see a screenhot for a slice of the leaf raw data (left), predictions from the initial model (middle) and fine-tuned predictions (right) below.
+(On data not part of the training dataset.)

 <img src="images/comparison.png" alt="drawing" width="800"/>